Damianjacob/MS4_breadit/breadit/README.md

 CloudinaryField for videos: https://github.com/cloudinary/pycloudinary/issues/63 post.user and user.username not being equal: https://stackoverflow.com/questions/60955686/the-if-equal-not-working-in-django-template

+How to display a message for DeleteView: https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown

+Tutorial for adding a sign up view: https://learndjango.com/tutorials/django-signup-tutorial

 I have used the Django Tutorial and Django documentation extensively during the creation of this project.

 ### Content